Solution | Customer Satisfaction Reviews#

 Brands face multiple challenges in keeping modern consumers engaged.
 It is therefore key for brands to listen to what their customers think, feel and say about their purchasing experience with them.
 To do so, brands first need to collect feedback from customers.
 The latter is one of the key pillars of digital/social commerce.
 Sentiment analysis unlocks a new layer to the performance insights of a brand.
 It allows them to better understand emotions and measure customer satisfaction.
 By leveraging actionable ways to transform customer emotion into brand action, marketers will be able to deliver a better customer experience.

-The solution consists of a data pipeline that uses a combination of descriptives, statistics, and machine learning.
+The solution consists of a data pipeline that uses a combination of descriptive statistics and machine learning.
 Analysts can input their own data and surface the outputs in a dashboard in order to gauge the previous and future success of customer engagement strategies.
 Data Scientists should use this sample project as an initial building block to develop advanced analytics/support decision making.

 To leverage this solution, you must meet the following requirements: